 The Board meets regularly and four Board meetings were held during the year to deal with the stewardship of the Company and other matters.
-There is a formal schedule of matters specifically reserved for decision by the Board; it is responsible for all aspects of the Company's affairs, including the setting of parameters for and the monitoring of the investment strategy and the review of investment performance and investment policy which is set out on pages 12 and 13 of this Annual Report.
+There is a formal schedule of matters specifically reserved for decision by the Board; it is responsible for all aspects of the Company's affairs, including the setting of parameters for and the monitoring of the investment strategy and the review of investment performance and investment policy which is set out on pages 10 and 11.
 It also has responsibility for all corporate strategy issues, dividend policy, share buy-back and issuance policy, borrowing, share price and discount/premium monitoring and corporate governance matters.